TNO/Renaissance-Ada/src/tools/Dependency_Graph_Extractor/README.md

  file_end.relativeName = "rejuvenation-simple_factory.ads"
 RETURN p
 ```
-to find all chains of references that begin in "rejuvenation-patterns.adb" and end in "rejuvenation-simple_factory.ads"
+to find all chains of references that
+begin with a declaration in "rejuvenation-patterns.adb" and
+end on a declaration in "rejuvenation-simple_factory.ads"

 <img src="doc/images/references.jpg" width="250"/>